alexski-perry/apus/README.md

 ```

-Now we can start writing queries.
-All queries are defined using the `query` function, with which we can build a 'pipeline' of query operations.
+We can now start writing queries.
+These are constructed using the `query` function, which takes a variable number of 'stages', that we build into 'pipeline' of different operations.
 The output type of each stage is passed as the input type of the next stage.
+In general, the stages correspond closely to clauses in Cypher, but there are some important differences to be aware of once you get stuck into the library.

-The pipeline is also clever enough to keeps track of the cardinality throughout — either `one`, `none-or-one`, `one-or-more` and `many`.
+The pipeline is also clever enough to keeps track of the query cardinality throughout — either `one`, `none-or-one`, `one-or-more` and `many`.
 This allows the exact output type to be known.

 Here are a few examples: